ujr/LinqPad.FileGdb/LinqPadDriver/README.md

 - this is **experimental** code and comes with **no warranty**
 - only a small subset of the File Geodatabase is supported
+- field types DateOnly, TimeOnly, DateTimeOffset are not implemented
+- MultiPatch geometries are not supported
 - only full table scans are supported
-- MultiPatch geometries are not supported
 - indices are not used and not accessible
 - no concurrency control (no locking)
 - strictly read-only (no updates)